• Skip to primary navigation

 Pruning

 Pruning mums is called pinching.
-You need to remove about 1–2 inches from the tips of the plant to encourage it to bloom later in the season.
+To pinch mums, remove about 1–2 inches from the tips of the plant to encourage it to bloom later in the season.
 If you forget to prune or pinch your mums in the spring, they’ll bloom but may surprise you with summertime blossoms.

 To prune or pinch mums, cut off the tips about 1–2 inches.
-The first pruning should be done the last week in May in most gardening zones.
-The second pruning should be done around the 4th of July.
-After that, make sure your mums are well watered throughout the summertime heat.
+Prune mums the first week of May.
+Then prune them again the second week of July.
 They will reward you with blossoms throughout the fall.
 Cut off some blooms to bring indoors, or enjoy the many types of chrysanthemums in your flower garden.

 picture of yellow chrysanthemums